infradom/dynamic_grid_prices/README.md

 ## Entsoe data source:
-If you want to use entsoe as data source, you will need to create a entsoe platform login and request an API token so that the integration can access the day-ahead-prices.
+This integration uses entsoe as data source, so you will need to create a entsoe platform login and request an API token so that the integration can access the day-ahead-prices.
-The Entsoe data source is generic and does not know your power providers markup costs.
+The Entsoe data source is generic and does not know your energy company's markup costs.
 Extra cost and scaling factors can be applied for both consumption and injection.

 # Installation